sakthiRathinam/blazy/README.md

-# Interpreter for blazy language written using golang as base language
+# Interpreter for blazy language